intel/confidential-cloud-native-primitives/README.md

-_NOTE: Different from traditional trusted computing on non-confidential environment, the measurement chain is not only started with Guest's `SRTM` (Static Root Of Measurement) but it also needs to include the TEE TCB, because the CC VM environment is created by TEE via `DRTM` (Dynamic Root of Measurement) like Intel TXT on the host._
+_NOTE: Different from traditional trusted computing on non-confidential environment, the measurement chain is not only started with Guest's `SRTM` (Static Root Of Measurement) but it also needs to include the TEE TCB because the CC VM environment is created by TEE via `DRTM` (Dynamic Root of Measurement) like Intel® TXT on the host._

 From the perspective of a tenant's workload, `CCNP` will expose the [CC Trusted API](https://github.com/cc-api/cc-trusted-api) as the unified interfaces across diverse trusted foundations like `RTMR+MRTD+CCEL`